zulianp/learnhpc/courses/coding/0_getting_started.md

 1. The `C` programming language.
 2. The `Python` scripting language.
-3. The Linux/Unix command line by means of `bash` scripts.
+3. The Linux/Unix command line by means of `bash` scripts and basic command line tools.
 4. Git

-Before starting this course make sure you have the following installed in your system:
+Before starting any module make sure you have the following installed in your system:

 - A development toolkit (e.g., X-Code command line tools on MacOS, Visual Studio on Windows, ...)
 - A `C/C++` compiler (e.g., gcc, clang, or vsc)